Badgerati/Pode/docs/Tutorials/OpenAPI.md

 ## OpenApi Documentation pages

-If you're not using a custom OpenAPI viewer, then you can use one of the inbuilt ones with Pode - either Swagger and ReDoc, or both!

-For both you can customise the path to access the page on, but by default Swagger is at `/swagger` and ReDoc is at `/redoc`.
-If you've written your own custom OpenAPI definition then you can also set a custom path to fetch the definition.
+For each you can customise the Route path to access the page on, but by default Swagger is at `/swagger`, ReDoc is at `/redoc`, etc. If you've written your own custom OpenAPI definition then you can also set a custom Route path to fetch the definition on.

+If you're not using a custom OpenAPI viewer, then you can use one or more of the inbuilt which Pode supports: ones with Pode:

+* Swagger
+* ReDoc
+* RapiDoc
+* StopLight
+* Explorer
+* RapiPdf

-To enable either you can use the [`Enable-PodeOAViewer`](../../Functions/OpenApi/Enable-PodeOAViewer) function:
+To enable a viewer you can use the [`Enable-PodeOAViewer`](../../Functions/OpenApi/Enable-PodeOAViewer) function:

 ```powershell
 # for swagger at "/docs/swagger"